obiMadu/devops-stage-3/README.md

-Certainly!
-Here is a GitHub README for your project:

----

 # Messaging System with RabbitMQ, Celery, and Flask

 This project demonstrates how to deploy a Python application behind Nginx that interacts with RabbitMQ and Celery for email sending and logging functionality.